J-Fo-S/no-business-business-cards/README.md

-# no-business-business-cards
+# generative-business-cards

 We're going to learn to code by coding our very own business cards.
-While I can't promise they will get you a job or even look good (that's up to you!), it should be a fun way to learn a little about creative coding basics and design.
+While I can't promise they will 'generate' business (yuk yuk) or even look good (that's up to you!), it should be a fun way to learn a little about creative coding basics and design.

 ### I. Get Started